Calila e Dimna: Summary

 There was a louse who would stay in the bed of a richman and drink his blood daily without getting caught.
 Then a flea visited one day and went with the louse to drink the blood of the richman, but when the flea bit the man, he ran away and the man woke up.
 The man only saw the louse and so killed the louse out of anger and pain.

 Sub-story nine - The Wolf, the crow, the jackal and the camel - Told by Shatrabah to Dimnah after he suspects that it is the members of the lion's court that want him dead.

 There was a lion who had three companions, a wolf, a crow and a jackal.
 One day a camel left his flock to join the lion, where he stayed for a long time.
 One day the lion was injured by an elephant and could no longer hunt; this was a problem for the wolf, crow and jackal, as they would scavenge the leftovers of the lion's hunt.
-However they told the lion that they would hunt for him.
-Together they hatched a plan and proposed to the lion that they eat the camel, however the lion angrily rebuffed the idea as he didn't want to back-stab his friend.
+However, they told the lion that they would hunt for him.
+Together they hatched a plan and proposed to the lion that they eat the camel; however, the lion angrily rebuffed the idea as he did not want to back-stab his friend.
 The crow tried to explain that sometimes sacrifices must be made for the greater good, and the lion stayed silent and that was the sign of his acceptance.
-So they plotted that the three of them would present themselves to the lion to be eaten along with the camel, but for each of the three the other two would intercede and they wouldn't eat him.
-So when the camel offered himself to the lion, they did not intercede and they all fell upon him and ate him.
+They plotted that the three of them would present themselves to the lion to be eaten along with the camel, but for each of the three the other two would intercede and they would not eat him.
+When the camel offered himself to the lion, they did not intercede, and they all fell upon him and ate him.